BABrandes/Observables/docs/tutorial.md

 ### **1. True Bidirectional Binding**
 - Changes propagate in both directions automatically
-- Observables share the same HookNexus storage when bound
+- Observables share the same Nexus storage when bound
 - No need for manual synchronization

 ### **2. Transitive Binding Networks**